-Extract once with 124 µl of phenol:chloroform:isoamyl alcohol (25:24:1) and once with chloroform:isoamyl alcohol (24:1).
+Extract once with 124 µL of phenol:chloroform:isoamyl alcohol (25:24:1) and once with chloroform:isoamyl alcohol (24:1).

-Caution: Phenol is extremely toxic and can be rapidly absorbed by the skin.
+Caution: Phenol is extremely toxic and is rapidly absorbed by the skin.
 Wear appropriate protective equipment.

 NOTE: To maximize recovery of RNA during extraction, we recommend using commercially available tubes containing a high-density gel, which forms a stable barrier between aqueous and organic phases.
 See Discussion and Materials Table.

-Transfer aqueous phase (top layer) to new tubes containing 12.4 µl of 3M Sodium Acetate pH 5.2.
+Transfer aqueous phase (top layer) to new tubes containing 12.4 µL of 3M Sodium Acetate pH 5.2.

 Ethanol precipitation

-Add 350 µl of 100% Ethanol and mix thoroughly by inversion.
+Add 350 µL of 100% Ethanol and mix thoroughly by inversion.

-Incubate for at least 10 minutes on dry ice.
+Incubate for at least 10 min on dry ice.

 NOTE: Pausing point.
-For convenience, we often stop here and complete the procedure on the next day; however, it is possible to proceed directly to step 3.3 if one wishes to run the gel on the same day.
+For convenience, one can stop here and complete the procedure on the next day; however, it is possible to proceed directly to step 3.3 and run the gel on the same day.
 RNA can be kept at -80 for a couple of days before further processing, but we do not recommend leaving for longer times.

 Preparing RNA samples for gel electrophoresis

-Allow samples to thaw, mix by inverting 2-3 times, and centrifuge for 15 minutes at 21,000 x g, 4 °C, in a tabletop centrifuge.
+Allow samples to thaw, mix by inverting 2-3 times, and centrifuge for 15 min at 21,000 x g, 4 °C, in a tabletop centrifuge.
 Meanwhile, set up denaturing gel mix (section 3.4.1).

 Carefully remove ethanol from samples without disturbing pellet.

-Add 500 µl of 70% ethanol, invert tube a couple of times to wash pellet, then centrifuge again at 21,000 x g for 5 minutes at either room temperature or 4 °C.
+Add 500 µL of 70% ethanol, invert tube a couple of times to wash pellet, then centrifuge again at 21,000 x g for 5 min at either room temperature or 4 °C.

 Remove as much ethanol as possible and do a quick spin (5-10 sec) of the tubes in a table top centrifuge.
 Then, with a gel-loading tip, remove the last remaining volume of ethanol.

-Air-dry pellet for 3 minutes at room temperature.
+Air-dry pellet for 3 min at room temperature.

-Dissolve RNA by adding 4 µl of H2O to the top of each pellet.
-Incubate 5 minutes at room temperature.
+Dissolve RNA by adding 4 µL of H2O to the top of each pellet.
+Incubate 5 min at room temperature.

-Add 4 µl of 2x RNA dye (See Materials) to the mix, then vortex each tube for a couple of seconds to fully resuspend RNA.
+Add 4 µL of 2x RNA dye (See Materials) to the mix, then vortex each tube for a couple of seconds to fully resuspend RNA.

-NOTE: We recommend RNA dye that contains formamide instead of urea, since the latter precipitates at low temperatures.
+NOTE: RNA dye that contains formamide instead of urea is recommended, since the latter precipitates at low temperatures.

-Quick-spin the tubes, then incubate them at 70 °C for 10 minutes in a heat block.
+Quick-spin the tubes, then incubate them at 70 °C for 10 min in a heat block.

 Store tubes on dry ice until ready to load on gel.

-NOTE: Keeping RNA on dry ice gives us the flexibility to work on other experiments while the gel is polymerizing.
+NOTE: Keeping RNA on dry ice allows the flexibility to work on other experiments while the gel is polymerizing.
 Samples do not need to be reheated after thawing.
 However, RNA can be directly loaded after heating if the gel is ready to run.

 Preparing Urea-PAGE gel

-For 40 ml gel mix, combine in a 50 mL conical tube: 16.7 g of urea, 15 mL of 40% Bis:Acrylamide solution (19:1 ratio), 4 mL of 10x TBE (1 M Tris-HCl, 1 M sodium borate, 20 mM EDTA), and 8 mL of H2O.
+For 40 mL gel mix, combine in a 50 mL conical tube: 16.7 g of urea, 15 mL of 40% Bis:Acrylamide solution (19:1 ratio), 4 mL of 10x TBE (1 M Tris-HCl, 1 M sodium borate, 20 mM EDTA), and 8 mL of H2O.
 This volume is sufficient for one standard size gel (18 cm height x 16 cm width) with 1.0 mm spacers.

 CAUTION: Acrylamide is extremely toxic.
 While there is no inhalation risk when it is in solution, always wear lab coat, gloves, and safety glasses while handling.

 NOTE: This mixture is for casting a denaturing 15% polyacrylamide gel, which readily resolves RNA between 15-50 nt.
-Change the concentration of bis/acrylamide as needed to resolve different RNA transcripts of different lengths [CITE MANIATIS, EDITION, PAGE #].
+Change the concentration of bis/acrylamide as needed to resolve different RNA transcripts of different lengths.

 Place closed tube containing gel mix on a nutator until urea is fully dissolved.